 Getting a drink, especially if there is coffee, with its attendant pourers and packets of sugar, is a different flow.
 It's a separate station, and you need to make it easy for people to swing by and refill their glass, without pressing through the buffet line.
 You also want it near the kitchen, as jugs of water and pots of coffee are heavier (usually) than food trays, and more prone to spillage.

 → Hospitality Tip: Keep the drinks table clean.
-The drinks table is prone to more spillage and piles of disposables as people leave their empty sugar packets next to the coffee, or dab at spills with paper napkins.
+The drinks table will accumulate drips, spills, and piles of disposables as people leave their empty sugar packets next to the coffee, or dab at drips with paper napkins.
 Make regular swings by the drinks table to mop up and keep it looking refreshed.

 3. Plates at the front, cutlery at the end.

 Back at the food table — here's the cardinal rule.
 Do not make people pick up their forks, knives, spoons, sporks, or cups at the beginning of the line.
 All that should be at the beginning of a food line are plates, and maybe napkins.
-All cutlery and anything else that has to be juggled goes at the end.
+All cutlery and anything else that has to be juggled goes at the end (or, even better, on the tables where people will sit down and eat).
 No exceptions.

 → Obvious (Yet Mysteriously Overlooked) Tip: For goodness sakes don't forget the trash cans!
 I've been to too many parties that had nary a trash can in sight, and yet all the food was served on disposable plates.
 Make sure to have plentiful outlets for discarded food and plates and napkins.
 If you don't give your guests a place to put trash, they'll find a place, and it's probably not where you want it to be.